ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This property specifies whether the SYS user can access the database with SYSDBA privileges from a remote location.
 Its value can be changed using the ALTER SYSTEM statement.

-0: Deny remote database access with SYSDBA privileges
+0: Deny remote database access with SYSDBA privileges.

-1: Allow remote database access with SYSDBA privileges (default)
+1: Allow remote database access with SYSDBA privileges (default).

 #### SELECT_HEADER_DISPLAY